 - People recently in this location: With this option, you are reaching people whose most recent location is within the selected area.
 You might want to advertise time-sensitive sales, for example, to people recently in the location you choose.

-- People traveling in this location: This includes people traveling in the selected area as determined by the device and Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. information that Facebook collects who are more than 125 miles from their home location.
+- People traveling in this location: This includes people traveling in the selected area as determined by the device and connection information that Facebook collects who are more than 125 miles from their home location.
 You might want to advertise rental cars, for example, to people traveling in a location.

 The option for “People recently in this location” may seem fairly straightforward.
 We’re targeting those users who had this as their most recent location – ok, got it.

 But, there are several questions around this.
 Specifically….